Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/README.md

 $$ CompPois(λ_Y) = 	{\Sigma Pois(λ_{HYQRCS})} $$

-Here the compound process for any given year is the sum of independent Poisson processes with parameters $λ_{HYQRCS}$ which refers to the previously projected expected frequencies for each categorically different hazard event in each year, quarter, region, and city risk type for three different severity levels.
+Here the compound process for any given year is the sum of independent Poisson processes with parameters $$ λ_{HYQRCS} $$ which refers to the previously projected expected frequencies for each categorically different hazard event in each year, quarter, region, and city risk type for three different severity levels.

 ### __3.1.4 Damage Modelling__
 The Historical Storslysia Hazard Events dataset with positive claims from 1991-2020 was utilised to train and test various models with the logarithmic 2021 adjusted property damage figures as the dependent variable.
 The models tested include a Gamma generalised linear model, zero adjusted Gamma (ZAGA) and zero adjusted Inverse Gaussian (ZAIG) generalised additive models due to their practicality when modelling claim cost data (Resti, 2013).
 During testing it was found that including the year as an independent variable resulted in major increases to RMSE measures while only slightly reducing AIC and BIC levels, hence it was excluded.
 Further, injuries, fatalities and duration were already captured during severity categorization; hence they were not included in the model.
 Ultimately the dependent variables were the hazard category, quarter, region, and severity level.
 Of all the models, Gamma had the best AIC of 5573.195 and BIC of 5655.442 while maintaining the lowest RMSE of 49844863.149, hence it was chosen.
 The associated R code can be found in [SeverityModelling.R](https://github.com/Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/blob/9890334a424a6c383255e519684dbe880b532ac9/SeverityModelling.R)